What Freedom Really Means

 That’s what true freedom looks like.
 You won’t find it in a snarky Facebook post.
 Or in the rant of a “religious” leader tearing others to shreds.
 It won’t be at the table with gossip.
 Because the irony is: when we stop loving, we give up our freedom.
 We become entangled in our own words and hatred until we can’t breathe, can’t see, can’t even drive our own RV.

-Yes, July 4th is a time to celebrate an important event in history.
+Yes, July 4th is a time to celebrate a significant event in history.
 But let’s also think about what real freedom means for us right here, right now.
 We don’t need to win the lottery to send out a little more love into the world, like a firework lighting up the dark.

-Looking for more on the freedom we have in Christ, you’ll find it in Holley Gerth’s book, You’re Loved No Matter What, Freeing Your Heart from the Need to Be Perfect.
-Or, check out these related articles:
+Looking for more on the freedom we have in Christ, check out these related articles: